neuromodulation/py_neuromodulation/docs/source/introduction.rst

 -----------------------

-Analzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. py_neurmodulation allows using a simple interface extraction of established features and includes common applied pre -and postprocessing methods.
+Analzing neural data can be a troublesome, trial and error prone, and beginner unfriendly process. *py_neurmodulation* allows using a simple interface extraction of established features and includes common applied pre -and postprocessing methods.

-The approach is quite simple, only two things are required:

-1. time series data and
-2. a corresponding sampling frequency
+Basically only **time series data** with a corresponding **sampling frequency** are required.

-The output will be a time resolved dataframe including different feature modalities that were stream in a simulated real-time format.
+The output will be a dataframe including different time-resolved computed features.
+Internally a **stream** get's initialized, which resembles an *online* data-stream can be be used with a hardware acquisition system.

 The following features are included:

 * oscillatory: fft, stft or bandpass filtered band power
 * temporal waveform shape